 Trend Change: the Type of Awards Given

 The type of Gifts given for Length Service recognition has evolved.
-During the Industrial Revolution, it was common to get a Gold Watch after 25 years, or at retirement.
-That was often the only recognition companies provided for long service.
-That slowly changed to service awards being given at earlier milestones beginning at 5-years.
-But, still management pre-selected the employee's gift, such as a plaque, pin, or a mantel clock.
+During the Industrial Revolution, it was common to get a Gold Watch either at 25 years of service, or at retirement.
+That watch was often the only recognition provided for long service.
+That slowly changed to service awards being given at other milestones, but management still pre-selected the employee's gifts, giving things such as plaques, pins, or a mantel clocks.

-Today, the most common type of award is a gift of their choice, where a catalog (and its online equivalent) is presented to the employee - in a service award presentation packet, so they can choose the gift they prefer, use and appreciate!
+Today, the most common type of award is a gift of their choice, where a catalog (and its online equivalent) is presented to the employee - in a service award presentation packet.
+These allow employees to choose the gift they'll use, prefer, and appreciate!

 Trend Change: Service Award Frequency / Intervals

-Initially, service recognition was only provided at 25 Years, or at retirement
+Initially, service recognition was generally only provided after 25 Years of service, or only at retirement.

-Today, it is the industry standard to give awards to recognize employee milestones beginning at the 5th anniversary of employment, and then at each five year increment thereafter.
-Enhanced retirement recognition is also common today.
+Today, it is the industry standard to recognize employee milestones beginning at the 5th service anniversary, and then at each five year increment thereafter.
+Enhanced recognition for retirement is also common today.

 Trend Change: adding EARLIER service recognition (1, 2 and 3 years)

-Since standard service recognition increments start at 5 years, these employees are not being recognized, which greatly increases the risk of losing these talented people.
-They want to make a difference in the companies they work for, and expect to be recognized for it.
-If they don’t feel appreciated, they’re very willing to move on.
+Since standard service recognition begins at 5 years, many of these employees were not being recognized, which greatly increased the risk of losing these talented people.
+Employees want to make a difference in the companies they work for, and expect to be recognized for it.
+However, if they don’t feel appreciated, they’re very willing to move on.

-Given these demographic changes, more companies are now offering awards with increasing frequency, adding Early Service Recognition, beginning at 1, 2 and 3 years.
+Today, given these demographic changes, more companies are now offering awards with increasing frequency, adding Early Service Recognition, beginning at 1, 2 and 3 years.
 According to a recent SHRM survey, 28% of companies now celebrate first year service anniversaries.